 Click on the “Customizer” link in the left column.

 This screen is similar to the Customizer used to modify themes.
-In this instances, the tool is used to customize your login screen.
-You can change colors, images or add your own CSS.
+In these instances, the tool is used to customize your login screen.
+You can change colors, images, or add your own CSS.
 Click the LoginPress option on the left.

 Here is where the real functionality of LoginPress resides.
 From here, you have a myriad of abilities to create the perfect login page for your WordPress website.
 For this tutorial, click the “Error Messages” option.